 Here's everything you need to know about the Nintendo Switch Lite, from its price and release date to its compatibility with existing Switch games.

-Nintendo Switch Lite price and release date
+Nintendo Switch Lite price, release date and pre-orders

 The Nintendo Switch Lite will release on Sept.
 20 for $199.
 A special Pokémon Sword and Shield version of the console will arrive on Nov.
 8, and will also cost $199.